-Our client, age 19, met his girlfriend online when she was 13 and he was 17.
-He knew she was thirteen at the time, so although she wanted to have sex with him, he told her no.
+Our client, age 19, met his girlfriend online two years earlier when she was 13 and he was 17.
+He knew she was thirteen at the time, so although she wanted to have sex with him, he told her no because she was just too young.

 Our client, before being arrested, came to us, properly concerned about his criminal liability.
 After all, the facts supported six charges of Penal Code § 269, each of which is a life term and if multiple counts are involved, the sentences run consecutively, not concurrently.
+The age difference between the two was more than three years, which is often considered by prosecutors as the dividing line between child molestation and misdemeanor statutory rape.
 The girlfriend’s consent to sexual intercourse was irrelevant because she was too young to legally consent.

 The police report took sympathy on our client, recommending charges of a far less serious Penal Code § 288A(B)(1) and 261.5(c), instead of Penal Code § 269.
-Instead of facing life in prison with really no chance for parole due to consecutive life terms, our client faced a maximum of ninety-six years.
+Instead of facing life in prison with really no chance for parole due to consecutive life terms, our client faced a maximum of ninety-six years (which was still, perhaps for practical purposes, no different).

-Greg Hill then negotiated a disposition wherein our client plead to one count of violating Penal Code section 261.5(c), unlawful sex with a minor.
+Greg Hill then negotiated a disposition at the Compton Superior Court wherein our client entered a plea to one count of violating Penal Code section 261.5(c), unlawful sex with a minor.
 Due to our client’s age being more than three years different than the victim, he was ineligible for disposition under Penal Code § 261.5(b).

-Penal Code § 261.5(c), however, does not require that our client register as a sex offender for life under Penal Code § 290 and the offense is expungeable after our client completed the terms of his plea.
-The terms were that our client serve ninety days in County Jail, perform sixty days of Cal-Trans and complete a fifty-two week sexual offender class, as well as five years of formal probation.
+Penal Code § 261.5(c), however, does not require that our client register as a sex offender for life under Penal Code § 290 and the offense is eligible for expungement after our client completed the terms of his plea.
+The terms were that our client serve ninety days in the Los Angeles County Jail, perform sixty days of Cal-Trans and complete a fifty-two-week sexual offender class, as well as five years of formal probation.
 This obviously was far better than life in prison with consecutive life sentences, so our client was very happy.

 Perhaps more significantly, our client did not have to register as a sex offender for life and the conviction is eligible for expungement after he completes probation.
 In short, while our client is having the charges dropped, he will be able to live a normal life once he completes the terms of probation and has the conviction expunged.
 He was very happy with this disposition.